TRAINING TIMELINE TO TAKE OFF

 Completed 25 hours of glider training at Booker Gliding Club and RAF Halton, before flying solo on 13th February 2017.

-Travis has already passed all 9 of his compulsory PPL flying exams 6 were passed over a year ahead of schedule and the last three were passed after his GCSE’s but still 6 months ahead of schedule.
+Travis passed all 6 of his compulsory CAA PPL flying exams over a year ahead of schedule and the last three were passed after his GCSE’s but still 6 months ahead of schedule.

 All aspects of flight training, crammed in to eight months, including;

 - Flight in and through controlled airspace

 - Emergencies – Concentrated practice on PFLs and EFATOs, fuel, stuck throttle, engine mechanical failure & fire etc

 - Operating at the boundaries of the flight envelope